 Adam and Our Mission

 Adam was a happy, athletic teen who made friends easily.
-He loved spending time with spending time with his family, playing tennis and basketball, and wanted to make a difference in the world.
+He loved spending time with his family, playing tennis and basketball, and wanted to make a difference in the world.
 Adam was a 17-year-old athlete in peak athletic condition when he collapsed during a basketball game and suffered Sudden Cardiac Arrest.
 When his family learned that he could have been saved with the right preparation and equipment, they founded Project ADAM (Automated Defibrillators in Adams Memory) to be sure everyone is given the best possible chance to survive.

 How to Become Heart Safe